KavitaGitCode/PreplaceJS/session-4-tasks/concepts.md

 1. the child class inherits parent class properties and methods by useing "extends" keyword
 2. By calling the super() method in the constructor method, we call the parent's constructor method and gets access to the parent's properties and methods.
 3. Methods of the parent class can be overridden by the methods of the child class.
 4. Static class methods are defined on the class itself.
+Create private method.
 You cannot call a static method on an object. if you want to use static method then send it as parameter

 ```javascript